PHM-Hochschule-Esslingen/Similar_System_Transfer_Learning/README.md

 ## Citation
 The code is part of the following publication, which have to be cited when using it:

 Braig, M.; Zeiler, P. (2025): A Study on Using Transfer Learning to Utilize Information from Similar Systems for Data-Driven Condition Diagnosis and Prognosis.
-IEEE Access, Volume xxx, pp. xxx - xxx, DOI: xxx
+IEEE Access, Volume 13, pp. 98485-98503, DOI: 10.1109/ACCESS.2025.3576435